Startup India

 2. Examine the data

-Once your costs have been estimated, categorise them into one-time and on-going costs.
-Ensure that the monthly average includes a reflection of all on-going costs.
+Once your costs have been estimated, categorise them into one-time and ongoing expenses.
+Ensure that the monthly average accurately reflects all ongoing costs.
 Divide your one-time costs by the number of months left before the start of your business.

-Your projected start-up expenses are represented by the sum.
+The sum represents your projected start-up expenses.
 Your list, for instance, might resemble this:

 Costs that are only incurred once